vegardbb/browser-support-spec/README.md

 # browser-support-spec
 NodeJS-based command line application which generates a list of browsers which supports the input web technologies, by searching the CanIUse API.

-`browser-support-spec` is a command-line tool running in the NodeJS runtime environment for creating a browserlist support file based on a set of web technologies

 ## ToDo
 1) Complete manual page
 1) Implement command line utility